ilobon/COSMOS/README.md

 * VCF file with indels
 * VCF file with copy number calls
 * BAM files
+* sample_ind file (tab sep file with sample and individual in VCF order)

 ## Recommended annotation BED files
 Test files can be found in resources_test